-Prices for most graphite trout rods range from a low of about $195 to a high of about $800.
+Prices for most graphite trout rods range from a low of about $169 to a high of about $900.
 And yet the price for most mid-range trout rods ranges from $350 to $500.
-And, all should have a solid warrenty for defect or repair.
+And, all should have a solid warranty for defect or repair.
 Most high quality rod manufacturers do.

-Remember to trust your own judgment.
-Choose a line weight that makes sense and then cast several.
+Choose a line weight that makes sense, then cast several, and choose one that you cast well and suits your budge.
 You’ll easily determine which stick suits your casting style and stroke.

 Orvis Michigan Fly Fishing School